 - under consideration - when the Parliament is looking at them

 - closed - when the Parliament has finished considering them

 Petitions do not need to collect signatures.
-They can be looked at by the Public Petitions Committee whether they collect signatures of not.
+They can be looked at by the Citizen Participation and Public Petitions Committee whether they collect signatures of not.

 You can choose if you want to collect signatures for your petition.
 You can collect signatures for 4 weeks from when we publish the petition.